z76316/TREC-CAsT-ASCFDA/README.md

 This repo is to reproduce the [ASCFDA-CAsT-2020](https://trec.nist.gov/pubs/trec29/papers/ASCFDA.C.pdf) pipelines.

-For the original version is most deployed on TPU & GCP with cumbersome T5 source code, we reimplemented in a 2021-style in an easier and cleaner way.
+Because the original version is most deployed on TPU & GCP with cumbersome T5 source code, we reimplemented it in a 2021-style in an easier and cleaner way.
 Great thanks to the wonderful tools developed [castorini lab](https://github.com/castorini), one of the world's best Information Retrieval Labs.

-The method propose in [ASCFDA-CAsT-2020](https://trec.nist.gov/pubs/trec29/papers/ASCFDA.C.pdf) can be separated into 3 parts:
+The method proposed in [ASCFDA-CAsT-2020](https://trec.nist.gov/pubs/trec29/papers/ASCFDA.C.pdf) can be separated into 3 parts:

 1. T5-CQR: Coreference Query Rewriting by T5
 2. SER: Semantic-based Ellipsis Reduction